ABRG-Models/BarrelEmerge/README.md

 popd
 ```

 Now you can read how to reproduce the experiments.
-To reproduce ALL of
+To reproduce all of
 the results, see ./scripts/README.md.
+To graph the resulting data, see
+./analysis/README.md.

-To reproduce the main result, which is presented in Fig. 1C, you can
+To reproduce, and simultaneously view, the main result, as presented
-run one simulation:
+in Fig. 1C, you can run one simulation:

 ```bash
 ./build/sim/james_comp2 ./configs/rat/41N2M_thalguide_Fig1.json